|

 the power supply easily can break.

-In relation to the EU and maybe Canada do U.S. not have a wire at
+In relation to the EU and maybe Canada do the U.S. power supply

 Zaxxon - Space Panic - Carnival - Gorf - Looping - Pepper II - Space